nadzyah/log-anomaly-detector/README.md

       - "172.17.31.10"
     MG_TARGET_COL: "utm_anomaly"
 ```
-In this example MongoDB server has 172.17.18.83 IP address and 27017 port.
+In this example, MongoDB server has 172.17.18.83 IP address and 27017 port.
 It has two databases:
 - *logstoredb*, where the original log entries are stored
 - *anomalydb*, where the anomaly log files will be pushed to.